 What Makes Olive Wagyu Different and Better?

-First, olive wagyu is a product of cows fed with a repurposed olive lees feed.
-As noted, Ishii developed a procedure that involves drying and toasting the nutritionally rich but bitter-tasting olive pulp.
-He subsequently caramelized the naturally occurring sugars to produce a sweet and aromatic black powder added to cattle feed as a supplement.
+Ishii developed a procedure that involves drying and toasting the nutritionally rich but bitter-tasting olive pulp.
+He then caramelized the naturally occurring sugars to produce a sweet and aromatic black powder added to cattle feed as a supplement.

 Why is Olive Wagyu So Rare and Expensive?

-Usually, an olive wagyu is very expensive, considering its high demand and low supply.
-A steak from an olive-fed cow goes for $120, but it can cost as high as $300 or more.
+Olive wagyu is very expensive.
+It has a high demand and low supply.
+A steak from an olive-fed cow goes for $120 but can cost as high as $300 or more.

 Is Olive Wagyu Better than Kobe Beef?